Mestre-Tramador/Mestre-Tramador/README.md

 #### About Me

+I'm 24 years old and I finally got my "Jogos Digitais" college degree at "[Centro Universitário FADERGS]", member of Ânima Ecosystem, which you check [here][FADERGS].
+Currently I'm working as a Developer on the [Workupy] platform, a future no code hub to simplify software creation.

+I am currently undertaking two postgraduate degrees at "[CENES]" ("Centro de Estudos de Especialização e Extensão"), one of which is in "Algoritmos e Estruturas de Dados" and the other in "Engenharia de Software".

-I'm 23, currently studying the "Jogos Digitais" college degree at "[Centro Universitário FADERGS]", member of Ânima Ecosystem; and working as a Web Software Developer at [Plugways Digital], a Software Company on my city.
-I'm always researching on ways to improve my code and planning games or projects ideas for softwares, those I maybe will try to implement, as you see, I am still learning and finding my way.
+I research constantly on ways to improve my coding skills and also plan on games or projects ideas, those I maybe will try to implement, as I say, I am still trying to find my way.

 About other details of myself, I am a defensor of open source and free softwares, so all of my repositories generally comes with a GNU License, and on my free time